hugues31/cnc_opticut/README.md

 - [X] Add a button to reset the settings
 - [ ] Make logo available for iOS and web
+- [ ] Bug: when deleting a material that is selected, the selection is kept in the main screen

 ## Getting Started